matthieugomez/EconPDEs.jl/README.md

 @assert result.residual_norm <= 1e-4
 ```

+The drift is positive below `0.5` and negative above `0.5`, so the equation chooses the
-The sign convention is: write the stationary equation as `0 = RHS - rho * v` and return `vt = -(RHS - rho * v)`.
-Full HJB examples, including policy choice and upwinding, are in the documentation.
+forward or backward derivative at each grid point.
+The sign convention is: write the
+stationary equation as `0 = RHS - rho * v` and return `vt = -(RHS - rho * v)`.
+Full HJB
+examples, including policy choice and endogenous upwinding, are in the documentation.

 ## Interface